 Include the recipients’ official names and physical address, as well as the contact details, so as to ensure the recipient of the letter is the person it was intended to.
 Be as accurate as possible to avoid future dismissal of the letter.
 It is very important to address the letter to the right address so the person is made aware of the late payment.

 The writing tone;

-If its’s a first reminder, be as polite and friendly as possible, but professional.
-Do not assume an intentional nonpayment, imagine that they just forgot or are having complications with bank transfers.
+If it’s the first reminder, be as polite and friendly as possible, but professional.
+Do not assume intentional nonpayment, imagine that they just forgot or are having complications with bank transfers.
 The letter is a reminder, do not make any accusations.